openthread/spinel-spec/core/detail-properties-core.md

 unsolicited value updates.
 This property **MUST** be empty after NCP reset.

-In other words, the OS may opt-out of unsolicited property updates for a specific property by adding that property id to this list.
+In other words, the AP may opt-out of unsolicited property updates for a specific property by adding that property id to this list.

-The OS **SHOULD NOT** add properties to this list which are not present in `PROP_UNSOL_UPDATE_LIST`.
+The AP **SHOULD NOT** add properties to this list which are not present in `PROP_UNSOL_UPDATE_LIST`.
 If such properties are added, the NCP **MUST** ignore the unsupported properties.